airbnb/lottie-web/README.md

 ### Other ways of manipulating the instance

-**lottie.loop = false** -- will change loop attribute to false on a looping animation after it has been created, and affect the animation in real time.
-See the lottie object to see the other attributes that can be altered after instance creation.
+**instance.loop = false** -- will change loop attribute to false on a looping animation after it has been created, and affect the animation in real time.
+Please refer [to the AnimationItem](https://github.com/airbnb/lottie-web/blob/master/index.d.ts) to see the other attributes that can be altered after the instance creation.

 ## Events
 - onComplete